j-jw-yim/DesignJanus/README.md

 ## Why This Exists

 When we generate 3D objects from text or images, the results often look wrong when we rotate them.
 A chair might have four legs from the front and three from the back.
 A mug handle might appear on both sides.
-These "Janus" failures—named after the two-faced Roman god—are well known in the field, and recent methods like Consistent Flow Distillation and RecDreamer explicitly aim to reduce them.
+These "Janus" failures are well known in the field, and recent methods like Consistent Flow Distillation and RecDreamer explicitly aim to reduce them.

 But the field still asks: *how do we measure consistency?* Most evaluation relies on model-side metrics or image similarity scores.
 We rarely ask: *which kinds of inconsistency actually matter to people?* And to designers, who might use these outputs as references?

 DesignJanus is a small, human-centered benchmark that fills that gap.
 Instead of building a new 3D generator, we ask: when multi-view outputs are inconsistent, which failures most reduce perceived coherence and design usefulness?
-The answer shapes how we should evaluate—and optimize—future methods.
+The answer shapes how we should evaluate and optimize future methods.

 ---